-The scientific name of the cocoa "Theobroma", from the Greek meaning "food for the gods", was given to this plant by Carl von Linné in the middle of 18th century.
+The scientific name of the cocoa "Theobroma", from the Greek meaning "food for the gods", was given to this plant by Carl von Linné in the middle of the 18th century.
 This name was chosen by Swedish naturalist and creator of a unified classification of living beings for an ulterior motive: at that time in Europe was known about the unsurpassed taste, nutritional and medicinal benefits of cocoa.
-In South America, the birthplace of cocoa tree, people since before BC attributed it divine origin: the Mayans used it in the sacred rituals, and the Aztecs revered as a gift of the "feathered serpent" god Quetzalcoatl, and used as a cash equivalent.
+In South America, the birthplace of the cocoa tree, people since before BC attributed its divine origin: the Mayans used it in the sacred rituals, and the Aztecs revered it as a gift of the "feathered serpent" god Quetzalcoatl and used as a cash equivalent.

-In 1519 Spanish conquistadors came to the Central America.
-The Indians, not knowing the true intentions of the "guests", generously treated the newcomers with the divine drink among other gifts.
-When the Spaniards arrived at the looting of the treasuries of the Indian Empire, they found a multi-ton reserves of the precious cocoa beans, presented to the the emperor by residents as a tax.
+In 1519 Spanish conquistadors came to Central America.
+The Indians, not knowing the true intentions of the "guests", generously treated the newcomers with the divine drink, among other gifts.
+When the Spaniards arrived at the looting of the treasuries of the Indian Empire, they found multi-ton reserves of the precious cocoa beans, presented to the emperor by residents as a tax.

-Until the middle of 17th century cocoa beans were imported into Europe from Central America only.
-At that time an exotic drink was the prerogative solely for members of royal families and the palace, because the price was truly fabulous.
+Until the middle of the 17th century, cocoa beans were imported into Europe from Central America only.
+At that time, an exotic drink was the prerogative solely for royal families and the palace because the price was genuinely fabulous.
 By the way, the taste left much to be desired.
-Europeans couldn’t make cocoa properly: the drink was too bitter, and its popularity was due to a fashion and "exclusivity".
-However, a bit later in the recipe was added sugar, cinnamon and vanilla, and in 1828 the Dutch invented the technology of manufacturing the solid chocolate bars, come almost unchanged to the present day.
-In the Age of Discovery, as the capture of the Europeans in the Americas, Africa and Asia, “chocolate tree" plantations were gradually taking root in new areas.
+Europeans couldn't make cocoa properly: the drink was too bitter, and its popularity was due to fashion and "exclusivity".
+However, a bit later in the recipe was added sugar, cinnamon, and vanilla, and in 1828 the Dutch invented the technology of manufacturing the solid chocolate bars, which come almost unchanged to the present day.
+In the Age of Discovery, as the capture of the Europeans in the Americas, Africa, and Asia, "chocolate tree" plantations were gradually taking root in new areas.
 Commodity prices began to fall, and the taste of the finished product, in contrast, was rapidly improving.
-His Majesty Chocolate began its triumphal march around the modern world, capturing more and more human hearts.
+His Majesty Chocolate started its triumphal march around the modern world, capturing more and more human hearts.

-For by-cosmetics products we buy only freshly harvested cocoa beans of the highest quality.
-It is not difficult for us since we live in Bali, because Indonesia is the second largest exporter of cocoa, its share in the global market is 13%.
-The well-known fact that in Asian countries local manufacturers of cosmetics and food products sometimes have big problems with sanitary, health and safety regulations due to negligence and careless attitude.
-Raw materials, which become our butters ingredients, are not cheap - in fact it has passed the strict government control and has all the quality certificates.
+For by-cosmetics products, we buy only freshly harvested cocoa beans of the highest quality.
+It is not difficult for us since we live in Bali because Indonesia is the second-largest exporter of cocoa, its share in the global market is 13%.
+The well-known fact that in Asian countries, local manufacturers of cosmetics and food products sometimes have big problems with sanitary, health, and safety regulations due to negligence and careless attitude.
+Raw materials, which become our butter ingredients, are not cheap - it has passed the strict government control and has all the quality certificates.
 Our factory is modern buildings and equipment in compliance with the maximum sterility of the manufacturing process.

 Four centuries ago, scientists and physicians marked unusual properties of the cocoa fruit.
-According to handwritten testimony Jesuit monks, which meticulously collected information about customs and manners of the enslaved people, it says: if you drink a lot of cocoa, you would get "stupefying, intoxicating and crazy", but in moderate dose it "refreshes, soothes the heart, softens people ".
-Ancient inhabitants of America used cocoa butter as a wound-healing elixir, as well as to make the tone and agility legs during long daily crossings.
+According to handwritten testimony Jesuit monks, which meticulously collected information about customs and manners of the enslaved people, it says: if you drink a lot of cocoa, you will get "stupefying, intoxicating and crazy", but in a moderate dose, it "refreshes, soothes the heart, softens people ".
+Ancient inhabitants of America used cocoa butter as a wound-healing elixir and made the tone and agility legs during long daily crossings.

 What are the benefits?

-Moderate consumption of cocoa helps to strengthen the nervous and immune system, improve brain blood circulation, low blood pressure, stimulates breathing and prevents the formation of malignant tumors.
-Cocoa is useful both in the mental and physical stress, it relieves tension and relaxes, helping to focus and concentrate, thereby increasing working efficiency.
+Moderate cocoa consumption helps to strengthen the nervous and immune system, improve brain blood circulation, low blood pressure, stimulates breathing, and prevents malignant tumors.
+Cocoa is helpful both in mental and physical stress.
+It relieves tension and relaxes, helping to focus and concentrate, thereby increasing working efficiency.

-The cocoa beans contain more than 300 minerals, trace elements, vitamins and chemical compounds which confirm their status as "divine elixir."
-Here is an incomplete list of this useful stuff:
+The cocoa beans contain more than 300 minerals, trace elements, vitamins, and chemical compounds, which confirm their status as "divine elixir."
+Here is an incomplete list of this helpful stuff:

-- Theobromine - an alkaloid, providing an invigorating effect.
-It has little effect on the nervous system, but actively affects on cardiovascular and respiratory systems, reduces the risk of cerebral spasm of the heart and blood vessels, as well as suppress the cough reflex;
+- Theobromine - an alkaloid, providing a stimulating effect.
+It has little impact on the nervous system, but actively effects on cardiovascular and respiratory systems, reduces the risk of cerebral spasm of the heart and blood vessels, as well as suppress the cough reflex;

-- Anandamide, which activates production of endorphins, a natural antidepressant, having an influence on our good mood and feeling of pleasure.
+- Anandamide activates the production of endorphins, a natural antidepressant, influencing our good mood and feeling of pleasure.
 It stimulates the body, increasing vitality and energy levels;

-- antioxidants which deactivate free radicals in the cells of the body and thereby protects us from viral and bacterial infections;
+- antioxidants which deactivate free radicals in the cells of the body and thereby protect us from viral and bacterial infections;

 - Kokohil stimulating the growth of skin cells and wrinkles healing;